Work Trends | Chapter 9

 - 802 Latino workers, and

-- 955 White workers.
+- 955 white workers.

 Key Findings

-In 2022, Nearly 6 in 10 (57%) reported that their workplaces have non-discrimination policies.
+In 2022, nearly 6 in 10 (57%) reported that their workplaces had non-discrimination policies.

 2022